Faculty of Fine and Applied Arts

-For cellist Heather Hay, chamber music is one of the most enjoyable ways to make music.
-Guest appearances for Heather include California's Chamber Music West and Cabrillo Music Festivals, as well as the Pacific Rim and Hornby Festivals in British Columbia.
-In 1989, it was chamber music that brought Heather to Vancouver to join the Purcell String Quartet.
-With the Quartet, Heather recorded and performed for Radio France in Paris, and toured in Europe, and throughout B.C.
+For cellist Heather Hay (M.Mus., San Francisco Conservatory of Music, 1984) chamber music is one of the most enjoyable ways to make music.
+Guest appearances for Hay include California's Chamber Music West and Cabrillo Music Festivals, as well as the Pacific Rim and Hornby Festivals in British Columbia.
+In 1989, it was chamber music that brought Hay to Vancouver to join the Purcell String Quartet.
+With the Quartet, Hay recorded and performed for Radio France in Paris, and toured in Europe and throughout B.C.

-Since moving to Vancouver, Heather has been an active part of Vancouver's music scene.
-She is Principal Cellist with the Vancouver Opera Orchestra and performs often with the CBC Radio Orchestra.
-She has also been an invited guest with the West Coast Chamber Music Concerts and for Vancouver New Music.
-Heather has also been frequently heard on CBC Radio Two's regional programme, Westcoast Performance.
+Hay has played an active part in Vancouver's music scene; she is currently Assistant Principal Cellist with the Vancouver Opera Orchestra, and was a member of the CBC Radio Orchestra.
+She has been an invited guest with the West Coast Chamber Music Concerts, Turning Point Ensemble and for Vancouver New Music.
+Hay has also been frequently heard on CBC Radio Two's regional programme, Westcoast Performance, and continues to enjoy playing and performing in a variety of chamber music ensembles, including the Lincoln House Piano Trio.